Frequently Asked Questions

 In order to reap the full benefits of professional editing, it’s usually best to develop your manuscript beyond the first draft before engaging an editor.
 It’s often helpful to give yourself some time away from the manuscript so you can look at it again with fresh eyes, and a second (or third) read-through by a trusted friend who will give you feedback.

-If you feel you’ve hit a wall and think the time has come for professional input, your novel may benefit from a developmental evaluation.
+If you feel you’ve hit a wall and think the time has come for professional input, your novel may benefit from a developmental evaluation or a partial edit.

 I'm going to submit my manuscript for traditional publishing.
 Do I still need a editor?